lrothack/dev-ops/docs/README.md

    ```

    Notes:
-    - `setup.cfg` also defines an executable with the generic name `entrypoint`.
-This script will
-      will directly be mapped to the entry point for `docker run` (see below).
-    - Additional executables with more specific name can be defined in `setup.cfg`.
+    - Additional executables with more specific name can be defined in `setup.py`.

 Documentation: